 - Joining "Survival Cantonese" which helps non-local students to learn 30 essential day-to-day Cantonese phrases; and

-- Taking part in the "SEN Buddy Programme" to advocate diversity and social inclusion.
+- Taking part in the "SEN PIN (Peer Impact Network)" to advocate diversity and social inclusion.

 The Student Development team of CEDARS is committed to developing students into global citizens and socially responsible leaders by engaging them in vibrant, innovative and stimulating co-curricular programmes and offering relevant resources and advice.
 Our Programme covers three themes:

 Leadership Programmes supports student leaders to develop their knowledge, skills and creativity to address pressing global issues.
 These also encourage and facilitate the development of student-initiated projects, NGOs and social enterprises.

 Community Engagement Programmes offer opportunities for students to enhance their understanding of the world through involvement in local and overseas communities.

 Global Citizenship Programmes encourages students develop global mindset and support students to participate in prestigious conferences and competitions worldwide.

 For details, please visit http://www.cedars.hku.hk/sd.

 The University Health Service (UHS) provides quality primary care and health education on campus to enhance the physical and psychological health of the University community.
 The clinical services UHS provides include medical consultation, nursing care, vaccination, physiotherapy service, dental service, etc. Besides general consultations, a number of special clinics are run to provide preventive care such as general check-up, screening for certain diseases, individualised health advice, vaccination plan, etc.